 Both westerly flow composites suggest a shortwave within the upper-level flow upstream of the event center.
 The good event composite indicates more midlevel ascent, faster 65-kt 250-hPa winds, and an amplified trough at 500 hPa upstream of the event center relative to the type 1 composite, increasing confidence in forcing for severe convection.
 Higher PW values upstream of the good event center coincide with enhanced MUCAPE and provide a stronger signal for vigorous convection than the type 1 composite.
 Additionally, a thickness ridge develops immediately upstream of the good event center and contributes to a stronger warm sector over the event center relative to the type 1 composite.
-It is hypothesized higher shear, midlevel ascent, and moisture upstream of the event center contribute to higher confidence in severe weather for the good events.
+It is hypothesized that higher shear, midlevel ascent, and moisture upstream of the event center contribute to higher confidence in severe weather for the good events.
 The composites show some signal of an upper-level trough, but the sheer number of events in the westerly flow composites dampens the trough signal due to variability in space and amplitude.
-Therefore, while sub-grid scale forcing mechanisms poorly may play a role in initiating convection, upper-level shortwaves may also contribute to enhancing the severe weather threat in type 1 and good cases.
+Therefore, while mesoscale forcing mechanisms poorly resolved by the CFSR may play a role in initiating convection, upper-level shortwaves may also contribute to enhancing the severe weather threat in type 1 and good cases.

 4.1.4 Case studies